 Debate over taxes on the wealthiest Americans is nothing new, but it’s as relevant a topic as ever.
 It was a major focus of the latest election campaign, with discussion over the moral, fiscal and economic consequences of raising tax rates on high earners.
 President Joe Biden has made it known that he plans to increase top income tax rates, and a group of 83 super-rich individuals themselves called for higher taxes on the rich.
 A recent Politico/Morning Consult poll shows that 76% of registered voters support the notion of America’s wealthiest paying more taxes.
 But just because the majority of Americans want to tax the rich more doesn’t necessarily mean it’s right.

-Here are three arguments for raising taxes on the rich and three against it:
+Here are three arguments for raising taxes on the rich, and three arguments against it.

 We should tax the rich more

 It makes economic sense

 Taxing the rich to pay for programs that help the poor and middle class (or on things like infrastructure or national defense, which benefit all Americans) makes common sense economically, especially during a pandemic.
-Very simply, money allocated to programs such as affordable healthcare, Pell grants, food stamps, and Earned Income Tax Credit – or given to working and middle class Americans through tax cuts will be spent, going back into the economy and stimulating growth.
-Tax hikes on the rich would have little impact on their spending, since most of this income would have gone into savings.
+Very simply, money allocated to programs such as affordable healthcare, Pell grants, food stamps, and Earned Income Tax Credit – or given to working- and middle-class Americans through tax cuts – will be redistributed into the economy and stimulate growth.
+Tax hikes on the rich would have little impact on their spending, since most of this income would likely have gone into savings.

 It’s about fairness!

 The rich, by definition, have a lot of money; in fact, the top 1 percent control close to 40 percent of the nation’s wealth.
 The richest 400 Americans, the country’s three richest people have as much wealth as the bottom half of the nation’s citizenry.
 Meanwhile, 43 million Americans live in poverty, with half a million homeless on any given night.